GeoCotrans.jl

 gsm2gei(x, t)

-Transforms x vector from Geocentric Solar Magnetic (GSM) to Geocentric Equatorial Inertial (GEI) coordinates at time t.
+Transforms coordinate(s) x from Geocentric Solar Magnetospheric (GSM) to Geocentric Equatorial Inertial (GEI) reference frame at time(s) t.

 source